Gnus Home

 2.10 Mail Aliases

 The message-mail-alias-type variable controls what type of mail alias expansion to use.
-Currently only one form is supported--Message uses mailabbrev to handle mail aliases.
+Currently two forms are supported: mailabbrev and ecomplete.
 If this variable is nil, no mail alias expansion will be performed.

 alias ding "ding@ifi.uio.no (ding mailing list)"